Bikeman868/OwinFramework.Website/web/Templates/Content/Documentation/Configuration/Overview.md

   that is deserialized from the JSON configuration file.
 You can look at this source code to determine the definitive list of properties that can be configured.

-  The [Index of NuGet packages](/content/index/nuget) has links the source code for all Owin Framework NuGet packages.
+  The [Index of NuGet packages](/content/index/nuget) has links the documentation and source code for all Owin Framework NuGet packages.